What is a Designer Drug and the Definition

 With chemistry know-how and a science lab, it’s possible for a person looking to make a buck to turn an illegal high into one that’s borderline lawful.
 Designer drugs are substances that people alter at the molecular level to mimic their banned counterparts.
 While the concept isn’t new, they’ve grown in popularity.

-Examples of Designer Drugs
+Examples and Types of Designer Drugs

 Some of the most popular designer drugs include ketamine, ecstasy, methamphetamine and LSD.
 Others go by names like Molly, 2C-E, 2C-I, or 3C-bromo-dragonfly.
 Many designer drugs, however, don’t have an official name and their names may differ by geographic region.